FateEvent/enter-the-matrix/README.md

 [A Guide to Porting C/C++ to Rust](https://locka99.gitbooks.io/a-guide-to-porting-c-to-rust)

-### Exercise 0
+### Exercise 00

 Before starting, I learnt to use Rust with the [Rustlings](https://github.com/rust-lang/rustlings), a series of exercises which is very helpful to understand Rust and its compiler.

 To prepare for this exercise, I implemented the `vector` and `matrix` structures and some help methods as `print`, `get_rows` (for `vector`), `shape` and `is_regular` (for `matrix`).

-The goal of the exercise is to implement, for each `struct`, the methods for addition, subtraction and scaling.
+The goal of the exercise 0is to implement, for each `struct`, the methods for addition, subtraction and scaling.

 I also implemented a funtion to calculate the magnitude of the vector, for which I used the [sqrt](https://doc.rust-lang.org/std/primitive.f32.html#method.sqrt) function implemented for the f32 primitive.